bathtubfulloftoast/novassite/README.md

 - [codeberg](https://codeberg.org/bathtubfulloftoast/novassite)

-these are the official mirrors of novassite.

-git.gay serves as the master being the only host with proper permissions

-if anything is done outside the master it will be entirely ignored

-these mirrors only exist to make sure the sites source is *always* avalible

-*and to make sure its easy to switch if needed.*
+these are the official mirrors of novassite. git.gay serves as the master being the host, pushing commits to the mirrors. if anything is done outside the master it will be entirely ignored, these mirrors only exist to make sure the sites source is *always* avalible *and to make sure its easy to switch if needed.*

 # How to run